Grismund/discord-bot-workshop/README.md

 ## What is a Discord Bot Powered by AI?

-A Discord Bot powered by AI means that we can write code that acts like a user in a Discord chatroom, but has the brains of an AI to carry on a conversation with us!
+A Discord Bot powered by AI means that we can write code that acts like a user in a Discord chatroom, but has the brains of an AI to carry out a conversation with us!

-In this guide, we are going to learn about and build a way to chat with some of the most advanced AI models in the world through Discord's chat interface!
+In this guide, we will learn about and build a way to chat with some of the most advanced AI models in the world through Discord's chat interface!

 ## What You Need